 The specificity of Clearbanc’s target clientele suggests that any business that strays from this group should look elsewhere for funding.
 This is especially true for businesses that are over six months old or businesses with strong personal credit.
 Do you have the cash flow and monthly revenue to qualify for Clearbanc but your business is at least a year old?
 If so, you can almost definitely find a business loan that is significantly more advantageous than Clearbanc’s merchant cash advance.

-Odds are, it won’t be long before another company is able to offer the same borrowing amounts and requirements as Clearbanc but for a much lower price.
-You just have to keep looking and remember that the offers are only going to get better!
+Odds are, it won’t be long before another company can offer the same borrowing amounts and requirements as Clearbanc but for a much lower price.